The VAD Foundation

 There are still critical unmet funding needs in 2018:

-- 85,000 is needed to launch the the Alok Girls Boarding School.
+- 85,000 to finish construction on the Alok Girls Boarding School.

 Long Term Goals